NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/fsxn-rotate-secret/README.md

 # Rotate FSxN File System Passwords

 ## Introduction
-This sample provides a way to rotate a Secrets Manager secret that is used to manage FSxN file system.
+This sample provides a way to rotate a Secrets Manager secret that is used to hold the password assigned to an FSxN file system or a FSxN Storage Virtual Machine.
-It is a Lambda function that is expected to be triggered by the Secrets Manager rotation feature.
+It is a Lambda function that is expected to be invoked by the Secrets Manager rotation feature.
 The Secrets Manager should invoke the function four times, each time with the `stage` field, in the `event` dictionary passed in, set to one of the following values:

 | Stage      | Description |